-To realise an increased food production and to improve the income position of the value chain actors without harming the social system and the ecosystem, improved livestock systems are required to be developed.
-Two key policy options are suggested.
+To increase food production and improve the income position of the value chain actors without harming the social system and the ecosystem, the development of improved livestock systems is required.
+Two key policy options are suggested:

-- Policy to develop infrastructure to improve farmers' access to various inputs including feed, medicines and vaccines to increase productivity of the food supply chain; and - Policy to offer knowledge by training of livestock farmers through improved extension services to raise awareness on the importance of the utilization of improved inputs.
+- Policy to develop infrastructure to improve farmers' access to various inputs including feed, medicines and vaccines to increase productivity of the food supply chain; and - Policy to offer knowledge by training livestock farmers through improved extension services to raise awareness on the importance of the utilization of improved inputs.

-These suggested policy options are very much in line with current government strategies to stimulate investments in productivity enhancing inputs includes improved knowledge and extension on how to use the inputs more efficient.
+These suggested policy options are very much in line with current government strategies to stimulate investments in productivity enhancing inputs and include improved knowledge and extension services teaching the efficient use of inputs.
 It is important to create a mechanism to support these policies.
-Also the overuse of inputs should be prevented by increasing the knowledge and skills of the farmers so they are able to farm in a sustainable way.
-As such a fair balance in input use is crucial to increase productivity without negatively impacting the ecosystem and human system.
+The overuse of inputs should also be prevented by increasing the knowledge and skills of the farmers in order for them to be able to farm in a sustainable way.
+As such, a fair balance in input use is crucial to increase productivity without negatively impacting the ecosystem and human system.